 THE LIPSEY-RUBRIGHT SCHOLARSHIP

-ROLLING APPLICATIONS: Students may apply for support from the McDonnell Endowment at any time.
+ROLLING APPLICATIONS: Classics majors may apply for support from the McDonnell Endowment at any time.
 Requests will be considered as they are received.

 MIKE AND MARY MCDONNELL ENDOWMENT IN CLASSICS AWARDS

-ELIGIBILITY DETERMINED BY COLLEGE OF LIBERAL ARTS: No advance application is necessary for this award; nominations made by the College and the relevant department chairs.
+BY NOMINATION ONLY: No advance application is necessary for this award; eligibility is determined and nominations are made by the College of Liberal Arts and the relevant department chairs.

 HATTIE BURKE JACKSON COLLEGE OF LIBERAL ARTS SCHOLARSHIP

-This scholarship fund was established in 2004 to honor Hattie Burke Jackson and to provide scholarship assistance to female students who are majoring in one of the following fields: Classics, English, History, Mathematics, Modern Languages, Physics.
-The recipient must be a resident of Yalobusha, Calhoun, Lafayette, or Grenada Counties, and must maintain a 3.0 G.P.A. on all courses.
+This scholarship provides assistance to female students who are majoring in one of the following fields: Classics, English, History, Mathematics, Modern Languages, Physics, the recipient must be a resident of Yalobusha, Calhoun, Lafayette, or Grenada Counties, and must maintain a 3.0 G.P.A. on all courses.
 For additional information please contact the Departments of Classics, English, History, Mathematics, Modern Languages, or Physics and Astronomy.